nic0michael/prospectimus/README.md

-# prospectimus the Sales prospecting program
+# Prospectimus the Sales prospecting program